 Various talk therapies treat substance abuse and addiction.
 No method has been proven to be more effective than another, as psychotherapy needs to be tailored to a person’s addiction and individual needs.

-- Cognitive-behavioral therapy (CBT)
+- Cognitive-behavioural Therapy (CBT)

-- Family and couples therapy
+- Family Therapy and Couples Therapy

-- Dialectical behavior therapy (DBT)
+- Dialectical Behaviour Therapy (DBT)

 - Contingency management therapy

-- Twelve-steps programs (the Alcoholics Anonymous)
+- Twelve-step programs (Alcoholics Anonymous)

 Individual vs. Group Therapy for Addiction